paleolimbot/geos/README.md

 [![R-CMD-check](https://github.com/paleolimbot/geos/workflows/R-CMD-check/badge.svg)](https://github.com/paleolimbot/geos/actions)
 <!-- badges: end -->

-The goal of geom is to provide access to the GEOS C API by vectorizing the C functions for use in R. See the [package function reference](https://paleolimbot.github.io/geos/reference/index.html) for which functions are implemented in the R API.
+The goal of geos is to provide access to the GEOS C API by vectorizing the C functions for use in R. See the [package function reference](https://paleolimbot.github.io/geos/reference/index.html) for which functions are implemented in the R API.